zwclarinet/zwclarinet.github.io/collections/_posts/2025-10-18-tcc-recital.md

 authors: ["Zhen Wang"]
 ---

-On **October 14, 2025**, I had the privilege of presenting a 45-minute guest artist lecture-recital at **Tarrant County College Northwest Campus**.
-The program was designed to highlight the clarinet’s expressive range and stylistic versatility, with works selected from five different musical eras.
-Each piece was introduced with a brief spoken explanation, helping students connect more deeply with the music.
+On **October 14, 2025**, I had the joy of presenting a guest artist lecture-recital at **Tarrant County College Northwest Campus**.
+It was a 45-minute program, designed to offer students a glimpse into the clarinet’s expressive range—through works from five different musical periods, each introduced with a short spoken note.

+The experience was equal parts performance and conversation, and I left feeling incredibly grateful for the opportunity.

+### One movement at a time

+Rather than performing full-length works, I chose to present a single movement from each piece—allowing us to explore contrast, color, and character, all within a compact format.

-We began with **Carl Maria von Weber’s Grand Duo Concertant**, a dramatic work that bridges Classical and Romantic aesthetics.
-While Mozart gave the clarinet its first big stage presence, Weber brought it into the operatic realm—his writing full of theatrical flair and melodic interplay.
-In this piece, the piano is far more than accompaniment; it becomes a true partner, like two characters singing in duet.
+We began with **Carl Maria von Weber’s Grand Duo Concertant**.
+Often viewed as a bridge between Classical clarity and Romantic drama, this piece gives equal weight to both clarinet and piano.
+It’s dramatic and virtuosic—almost operatic.
+In fact, many moments feel like a duet between two singers.

-Next came **Johannes Brahms’s Clarinet Sonata No. 2**, specifically the fiery second movement.
-This piece holds a special story—Brahms had essentially retired from composing until he heard clarinetist Richard Mühlfeld, whose sound reignited his creative spark.
-This movement is passionate yet tightly structured, a hallmark of Brahms’s later style and love for “absolute music.”
+Next came **Johannes Brahms’s Sonata No. 2 in E-flat Major**, second movement.
+Brahms had nearly retired from composing when he encountered clarinetist Richard Mühlfeld.
+So inspired by his playing, Brahms returned to writing and gifted the world four clarinet masterpieces.
+This Allegro appassionato is compact, fiery, and deeply lyrical—expressive without needing extra explanation.

-Shifting into the 20th century, I performed the final movement of **Francis Poulenc’s Clarinet Sonata**, written for Benny Goodman but premiered posthumously by Goodman and Leonard Bernstein.
-Poulenc embraced neoclassicism, blending classical form with modern harmonic colors.
-His writing in this movement is spirited and witty, with moments of lyricism and bite that reflect his unique voice.
+Then we moved into the 20th century, with the third movement of **Francis Poulenc’s Clarinet Sonata**.
+This was one of his final works, written for Benny Goodman.
+Sadly, Poulenc passed before the premiere, which ended up being performed by Goodman and Leonard Bernstein.
+The movement is filled with Poulenc’s signature charm—sharp rhythms, emotional turns, and flashes of unexpected tenderness.

-From there, we dove into the world of contemporary music with **Jörg Widmann’s Fantasie** for solo clarinet.
-Written in 1993, it has become a modern standard in clarinet competitions and recitals—not only for its difficulty, but for how it stretches the instrument’s sonic possibilities.
-With techniques like **multiphonics**, **flutter-tonguing**, and **glissandi**, the piece asks the performer to become a sound explorer, pushing boundaries with every breath.

-We ended the evening with a bit of humor: **Adolf Schreiner’s Immer Kleiner (Always Smaller)**, a light-hearted piece in which the clarinet seemingly gets smaller and smaller as the music goes on.
-It was a fun way to close the program and left the audience smiling.
+From there, we dove into **Jörg Widmann’s Fantasie for Clarinet Solo**, written in 1993 and now considered a modern staple.
+It’s a piece that asks: *what happens when we push the clarinet to its limits?* With multiphonics, flutter-tongue, glissando, and theatrical outbursts, the piece is wild, imaginative, and unapologetically contemporary.

+To close the evening, I chose something light-hearted: **Adolf Schreiner’s Immer Kleiner (Always Smaller)**.
+There’s no deeper meaning here—it’s simply fun.
+And sometimes, that’s the best reason to play something.

+### Behind the scenes

-I was joined by the talented pianist **Daria Kiselesa**, a DMA student at **Texas Christian University**, whose artistry brought incredible depth and clarity to the performance.
-This recital was coordinated with **Director Benson Lee**, who reached out in late August, and I’m truly thankful for the invitation and support.
+I was fortunate to be joined by **Daria Kiselesa**, a DMA pianist from **Texas Christian University**, whose collaboration brought warmth and clarity to every piece.
+We had been preparing this recital since **late August**, with support from **Director Benson Lee**, who first reached out with the invitation.

+Everything—from rehearsal logistics to program design—was thoughtfully coordinated.
+I truly appreciated the care and welcome from the TCC community.

+### Conversations that matter

-After the performance, we held a Q&A session, which became one of my favorite parts of the evening.
-The students asked thoughtful, curious, and even technical questions about clarinet playing, musical interpretation, and career paths.
-Their engagement reminded me how powerful it is to not just perform, but to **teach through performance**.
+One of the most memorable parts of the evening came after the music ended.
+During the **Q&A session**, students asked insightful questions about clarinet techniques, musical decision-making, and even professional development.
+Their curiosity was energizing—and reminded me that performance can

-Looking back, this guest artist recital wasn’t just about playing five pieces—it was about storytelling, community, and connection.
-I left feeling grateful, inspired, and even more motivated to keep sharing music in spaces where curiosity and creativity thrive.